okta/odyssey/packages/docs/components/button.md

 <Description>

-These are used for in-page interactions that modify the visible UI but do not modify data or an ongoing process.
-For example, hiding or showing a password field.
+Use Clear Buttons for interactions that change visible UI but don't submit data.
+For example, showing a password field or dismissing a modal.

 They pair well with Primary and Secondary buttons.

-It’s best to use this button on a white background.

 </Description>

 <Visual>
   <template>
-    <button class="ods-button is-ods-button-clear">Default</button>
-    <button class="ods-button is-ods-button-clear is-ods-button-hover">Hover</button>
-    <button class="ods-button is-ods-button-clear is-ods-button-focus">Focus</button>
-    <button disabled="disabled" class="ods-button is-ods-button-clear">Disabled</button>
+    <button class="ods-button is-ods-button-clear">Dismiss</button>
   </template>
 </Visual>